 What is a High-Functioning Alcoholic?

 Most people think of alcoholics as people who drink too much and too often, and whose lives are falling apart as a result, but not all problem drinking fits that exact mold.
 Some people seem to be just fine when they abuse alcohol; they are responsible and productive, and they may even be wealthy or powerful.
-In some cases, it is the high-functioning alcoholic’s success that leads the people around him to overlook his drinking, but it’s still a problem.
+In some cases, it is the success of the high-functioning alcoholic that leads the people around him to overlook his drinking, but it’s still a problem.
 As Dr. Mark Willengring of the National Institute on Alcohol Abuse and Alcoholism puts it, “People can be dependent and not have abuse problems at all.
 They’re successful students.
 They’re good parents, good workers.
 They watch their weight.
 They go to the gym.
 Then they go home and have four martinis or two bottles of wine.
 Are they alcoholics?
 You bet.”

 It’s no wonder that, when a high-functioning alcoholic finally suffers one or more consequences of his abusive behavior – a DUI, a failed marriage or even a fatal accident – the alcoholic’s friends and loved ones often respond with shock and dismay.
 High-functioning alcoholics are adept at hiding their behavior from others, which is the very nature of the problem, and they lead a double life of sorts: a public life where they are successful businessmen, entrepreneurs, doctors and lawyers, and a private life where they drink far more than what is considered acceptable social drinking.